RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/_index.md

 When a database is configured as [rack-aware]({{<relref "/rs/clusters/configure/rack-zone-awareness">}}) and replication is turned off, the resharding operation fails.

-RS97971 - Fix will be included in the April maintenance release
+RS97971 - This limitation will be fixed in a future 6.4.2 maintenance release.

 Workaround: